MattDodsonEnglish/docs/readme.md

 #### My Current Setup

-In case you are wondering what my current environment set up is, and which package versions I use, take a look at the following.
+In case you are wondering what my current environment set up is, and which package versions I use, take a look at the following:

 ```bash
 $ node -v